tobilg/mesos-framework-boilerplate/README.md

 # mesos-framework-boilerplate

 A boilerplate for developing Mesos frameworks with JavaScript, based on [mesos-framework](https://github.com/tobilg/mesos-framework).
-It includes a framework scheduler example, completed by an UI.
+It includes a framework scheduler example, completed by an UI and support for a highly configureable framework use that does not need any added code.

 ## Intro

 The intention of this project is to lower the barrier for Mesos beginners to write a custom framework.
 That's also the reason why JavaScript was chosen as an implementation language.

 [mesos-framework](https://github.com/tobilg/mesos-framework) doesn't currently support HA schedulers, but this will probably arrive in the close future.
-This means that only single instances of the newly created schedulers can be run.
+This means that only single instances of the newly created schedulers can be run, however, it does persist information in Zookeeper across scheduler restarts.

+It supports authentication (via GitLab or Google), restarts, pluggable modules (just write them and put them in a directory named "module-*"), health checks, multiple tasks, colocation prevention support, health check and leader indications (need module code).

 ## Usage